This large garlic-leek can be grown for both its edible and ornamental qualities.

 GROWING & COOKING TIPS

 If you live in a cool, temperate climate, growing elephant garlic is very easy.
 If you get a happy crop, you can easily multiply and never need to buy any.
 Once sown in the ground in autumn, there's not much to do until it's time to harvest as they are very hardy.
 Bulbs can be harvested once the flower is starting to die out so for us by the Snowys, that comes about a month after the conventional garlic is harvested, in January.
 Like this one, I let the harvested heads dry for about 2 weeks before brushing the soil, cutting the hairy roots and storing them in a cool and dark place in the kitchen.
 They can be used the same way as garlic but, also, the fact the taste is milder, some folk use them raw in salads.
-I love them pan-fried and add them in many recipes like this Spiced Garlic Bread (recipe to come) and chopped into my Tuna Zucchini Cakes.
+I love them pan-fried and add them in many recipes like this Spiced Garlic Bread and chopped into my Tuna Zucchini Cakes.
 Elephant garlic is an excellent source of vitamins A, C and E and contains antibacterial properties.
 You can grow them for stunning flowers, clove flavours, or both!
 They are not a usual variety and cannot be found in most grocery shops for some reason... but in season, you might find them in local co-ops or in your own backyard!

 Harvesting and cooking with elephant garlic • Photography © Bottle and Brush Studio 2021